neodrama/github-drama/README.md

 - To edit, open a pull request. **We will merge it as soon as we see the notification.**

-- To edit a large amount of content, open an issue saying so. **We will grant you write access.**

-- To receive notifications about the latest drama, subscribe to the [Community-Driven Happenings Feed](https://github.com/github-drama/github-drama/issues/28).
+- To receive notifications about the latest drama, subscribe to the [Community-Driven Happenings Feed](https://github.com/neodrama/github-drama/issues/2).

-# github-drama (community fork)
+# github-drama (community fork #2)

 This is a curated collection of "dramatic" GitHub interactions.